pdfix/action-pdf-accessibility-paddle-docker/README.md

 ## Getting Started

 To use this application, Docker must be installed on the system.
 If Docker is not installed, please follow the instructions on the [official Docker website](https://docs.docker.com/get-docker/) to install it.
+First run will pull the docker image, which may take some time.
+Make your own image for more advanced use.

 ## Run a Docker Container